Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Small Benefit Exemption

-Employers can give employees up to five non-cash benefits per year, totalling up to 1,500 euro, completely tax-free (increased from two benefits/1,000 euro in Budget 2025).
+Employers can give employees up to five non-cash benefits per year, totalling up to €1,500, completely tax-free (increased from two benefits/€1,000 in Budget 2025).
 Commonly used for gift vouchers, One4All cards, or Christmas gifts.
 The benefit must not be cash and cannot form part of a salary sacrifice arrangement.

 Bike to Work Scheme

-Through the Cycle to Work scheme, employees can purchase a bicycle and safety equipment up to 3,000 euro (electric bikes) or 1,500 euro (standard bikes) through salary sacrifice, saving on income tax, PRSI, and USC.
+Through the Cycle to Work scheme, employees can buy a bike and safety equipment through salary sacrifice, saving on income tax, PRSI, and USC.
+The spending limits are €1,250 for a standard bicycle, €1,500 for an e-bike or pedelec, and €3,000 for a cargo or e-cargo bike.
 Available once every four years.

 TaxSaver Commuter Tickets